This post may contain affiliate links. See our disclosure policy for details.

 Maybe you just found out your state requires a homeschool portfolio as part of its homeschooling laws.
 Maybe you’ve been homeschooling forever, but have never found a homeschooling record keeping system that works for your family.
-Maybe you still don’t know what a portfolio even means.
+Or maybe you still don’t know what a portfolio even is.

 Regardless of where you’re at, let me reassure you (as a certified teacher who reviews these things): don’t worry.

 That’s right, I said it.
 Compiling a homeschooling portfolio doesn’t have to be something you stress over.
 You shouldn’t be up late at night, worrying that one wrong laminated sheet will mean your kid is kicked back to public school.

 I’m going to take you through what a decent portfolio looks like and what I look for as a portfolio reviewer.
 I’ll also share a few insider tips to make portfolio-making an actually fun part of your homeschool year.

 One of the worst portfolios I ever received for review was a garbage bag full of loose worksheets and a string of emailed photos.
 Please, Lord, never do your portfolios that way!

 We can learn from that family’s mistakes, however.
 For instance, the best portfolios are…

 - Organized (usually either by subject, date, or both)